 The traditional Muay Thai dance ritual is composed of 2 parts.
 The wai kru and the ram muay.
 It’s performed before the fight with traditional sarama or muay thai music.

 The Wai is a traditional greeting by the thai people where they put their hands together like a prayer.
 Kru means teacher.
 As a whole the wai kru is a way to pay respect to your coaches, gym, training partners and family.
 The wai kru is the portion of the muay thai dance where the fighter circles the ring 3 times before kneeling and bowing 3 times to show respect to God and man.

 This first video is full of additional information about the meaning, history and tradition of wai kru and ram muay.
 It also shows some of the unique aspects of the muay thai dance ritual and points out some interesting tidbits about the history of the muay thai tradition;

-This video is of me performing the whole muay thai dance ritual before my 3rd fight in Thailand.
+This video is of me performing the whole Muay Thai dance ritual a long time ago before my 3rd fight in Thailand.
 It’s not the prettiest thing in the world (I already told you I suck at it) so don’t judge.
-I’ll be putting more practice in so hopefully one day I won’t look horrible doing the entire muay thai dance ritual.

 Join our "Muay Thai Mondays" email newsletter for the latest updates on new videos, special events and everything Muay Thai!